Mooreel/alphawolf/README.md

 # alphawolf
-As currently ChatGPT plugins are invite only, I created a very simple tool to include WolframAlpha for responses for real time data.
+As currently ChatGPT plugins are invite only, I created a very simple tool to include WolframAlpha for real time data.

 1. add environment variable for your ChatGPT API key,
 2. register a WolframAlpha App and add its app id as an environment variable too.